Slevinski/slevinski.github.io/series/formal-signwriting/entries/fsw-and-swu/technical-notes.md

 - fill is preserved
 - rotation is preserved

-## VIII.
-Coordinate and number range note
+## Coordinate and number range note

 The shared numeric restriction matters enough to state explicitly: